seon9cho/seon9cho/Projects.md

     </tr>
     <tr>
       <td><a href="https://github.com/seon9cho/speech2phone">speech2phone</a></td>
-      <td>This work enhances speech recognition by converting raw audio into discrete phonemes instead of direct language transcription.
-Using a combination of classical machine learning and deep neural networks, the model achieves 74.9% accuracy on phoneme classification with the TIMIT dataset and improves phoneme segmentation using reinforcement learning, achieving 9.398 ms error, 70.65% precision, and 88.62% recall.</td>
+      <td>This work extends speech recognition problem by converting raw audio into discrete phonemes instead of direct language transcription.
+For classifying phonemes, several classical machine learning techniques such as dimensionality reduction is used with deep neural nets.
+Phoneme segmentation of raw audio is approached with reinforcement learning model.</td>
     </tr>
     <tr>
       <td><a href="https://github.com/seon9cho/EigenvalueApproximation">Eigenvalue Approximation using Gershgorin Circle Theorem and Isospectral Matrix Reduction</a></td>